NavyaG-lab/Tech-writer/on-call_runbook.md

 # On-Call Runbook

 This document is a resource for engineers *on-call*.

-The general layout of each is “alert, reason, action”.
+The general layout of the Alerts part is “alert, reason, action”.
 All the alert entries here should be linked with the alerts being dispatched from our alerting platform.
 The "ALERT" string should be verbatim the same string that is dispatched.

-See also [writing-runbooks].
+The frequent dataset failures should enumerate the symptoms of the particular failure, along with the best known way to mitigate it.
+Links to Slack threads about the previous failures are appreciated for traceability.

+*Before contributing, please keep in mind [the following guidelines](writing-runbooks).*

 ## Alarms